 Can After Effects Render MP4?

 There is a way to get MP4 and After Effects to play well.
 You can convert the MP4 file to After Effects-supported MPEG2 encoded MPG file format.
 And then transfer the converted .mp4 video to After Effects for editing.
 You need third-party software for help.
 There are many tools available out there.
 Choose a reliable one to convert.

 The procedure is similar to almost all tools:

-Then load MP4 files to the program, and click on Add Video button to import MP4 files.
-Or you can directly drag and drop them to the program.
+- Then load MP4 files to the program, and click on Add Video button to import MP4 files.
+Or you can directly drag and drop them into the program.

-Finally, you need to hit on Convert button for the conversion process to begin.
+- Finally, you need to hit the Convert button to begin the conversion process.

 Wait for some time.
 That’s it; your file is now converted to be used in After Effects.
 Now the file can be imported into After Effects CC/CS6/CS5, etc., for editing.

 However, if the above procedure was not helpful enough to fix trouble importing MP4 in After Effects, then there is a high chance that your MP4 files are corrupt.
 Here’s how you can learn how to repair a corrupt MP4 file on Mac.

 Importing MP4 files into Adobe After Effects can be a source of frustration for many users.
 However, you can overcome this obstacle by understanding the compatibility issues, updating software and codecs, converting files, and configuring import settings correctly.
 Remember to stay updated with the latest software updates and keep your codecs compatible to ensure a smooth import process.